On this page

 If you are seeking an essential traveller status for:

 - providing health services

 You will require an Essential traveller health exemption from SA Health before submitting a Cross Border Travel application to SA Police.

 Your registration will be assessed to determine whether you are:

-- able to travel without restriction (including people arriving directly from NT, QLD, TAS and WA)
+- able to travel without restriction (including people arriving directly from ACT, NSW, NT, QLD, TAS and WA)

 - an essential traveller, with or without self-quarantine restrictions

 - unable to enter South Australia (Victorian residents who are not essential travellers)

 South Australia Police (SAPOL) will confirm each registration and assess them to determine a traveller’s status.